 - A law student in good standing at law school (not on academic probation or suspension) during the academic year;

 - A law student who has not received his/her first degree in law;

 - A law student who has received the approval of his/her law school dean to run for office.
-All nomination forms must be approved and signed by each candidate’s dean; and
+All application forms must be approved and signed by each candidate’s dean; and

 - A law student who is in compliance with the submission deadlines and requirements.